opds-community/drafts/opds-1.2.md

 An Acquisition Feed MAY offer multiple links to reorder the Publications listed in the feed or limit them to a subset.
 This specification defines one new relation to identify such links as Facets:

-- "http://opds-spec.org/facet": An Acquisition Feed with a subset or an alternate order of the Publications listed.
+- `http://opds-spec.org/facet`: An Acquisition Feed with a subset or an alternate order of the Publications listed.

-Links using this relation MUST only appear in Acquisition Feeds.
+Links using this relation <em class="rfc">must</em> only appear in Acquisition Feeds.

 **Example**